AsterAether/CharacterCustomizer/config_values.md

 * **TrackingMaxAngle:** The maximum angle the tracking of the huntress works.
 * **TrackingMaxDistance:** The maximum distance the tracking of the huntress works.
 # Mercenary
-* **DashBaseMaxStock:** Dash: Maximum number of charges this skill can carry.
-* **DashBaseRechargeInterval:** Dash: How long it takes for this skill to recharge after being used.
-* **DashBeginSkillCooldownOnSkillEnd:** Dash: Whether or not the cooldown waits until it leaves the set state
-* **DashCanceledFromSprinting:** Dash: Sprinting will actively cancel this ability.
-* **DashIsBullets:** Dash: Whether or not it has bullet reload behavior
-* **DashIsCombatSkill:** Dash: Whether or not this is considered a combat skill.
-* **DashMustKeyPress:** Dash: The skill can't be activated if the key is held.
-* **DashNoSprint:** Dash: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **DashRechargeStock:** Dash: How much stock to restore on a recharge.
-* **DashRequiredStock:** Dash: How much stock is required to activate this skill.
-* **DashShootDelay:** Dash: Time between bullets for bullet-style weapons
-* **DashStockToConsume:** Dash: How much stock to deduct when the skill is activated.
-* **EvisBaseMaxStock:** Evis: Maximum number of charges this skill can carry.
-* **EvisBaseRechargeInterval:** Evis: How long it takes for this skill to recharge after being used.
-* **EvisBeginSkillCooldownOnSkillEnd:** Evis: Whether or not the cooldown waits until it leaves the set state
-* **EvisCanceledFromSprinting:** Evis: Sprinting will actively cancel this ability.
-* **EvisIsBullets:** Evis: Whether or not it has bullet reload behavior
-* **EvisIsCombatSkill:** Evis: Whether or not this is considered a combat skill.
-* **EvisMustKeyPress:** Evis: The skill can't be activated if the key is held.
-* **EvisNoSprint:** Evis: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **EvisRechargeStock:** Evis: How much stock to restore on a recharge.
-* **EvisRequiredStock:** Evis: How much stock is required to activate this skill.
-* **EvisShootDelay:** Evis: Time between bullets for bullet-style weapons
-* **EvisStockToConsume:** Evis: How much stock to deduct when the skill is activated.
 * **GroundLightBaseMaxStock:** GroundLight: Maximum number of charges this skill can carry.
+* **GroundLightBaseMaxStock:** GroundLight: Maximum number of charges this skill can carry.
+* **GroundLightBaseMaxStock:** GroundLight: Maximum number of charges this skill can carry.
+* **GroundLightBaseMaxStock:** GroundLight: Maximum number of charges this skill can carry.
 * **GroundLightBaseRechargeInterval:** GroundLight: How long it takes for this skill to recharge after being used.
+* **GroundLightBaseRechargeInterval:** GroundLight: How long it takes for this skill to recharge after being used.
+* **GroundLightBaseRechargeInterval:** GroundLight: How long it takes for this skill to recharge after being used.
+* **GroundLightBaseRechargeInterval:** GroundLight: How long it takes for this skill to recharge after being used.
 * **GroundLightBeginSkillCooldownOnSkillEnd:** GroundLight: Whether or not the cooldown waits until it leaves the set state
+* **GroundLightBeginSkillCooldownOnSkillEnd:** GroundLight: Whether or not the cooldown waits until it leaves the set state
+* **GroundLightBeginSkillCooldownOnSkillEnd:** GroundLight: Whether or not the cooldown waits until it leaves the set state
+* **GroundLightBeginSkillCooldownOnSkillEnd:** GroundLight: Whether or not the cooldown waits until it leaves the set state
 * **GroundLightCanceledFromSprinting:** GroundLight: Sprinting will actively cancel this ability.
+* **GroundLightCanceledFromSprinting:** GroundLight: Sprinting will actively cancel this ability.
+* **GroundLightCanceledFromSprinting:** GroundLight: Sprinting will actively cancel this ability.
+* **GroundLightCanceledFromSprinting:** GroundLight: Sprinting will actively cancel this ability.
 * **GroundLightIsBullets:** GroundLight: Whether or not it has bullet reload behavior
+* **GroundLightIsBullets:** GroundLight: Whether or not it has bullet reload behavior
+* **GroundLightIsBullets:** GroundLight: Whether or not it has bullet reload behavior
+* **GroundLightIsBullets:** GroundLight: Whether or not it has bullet reload behavior
 * **GroundLightIsCombatSkill:** GroundLight: Whether or not this is considered a combat skill.
+* **GroundLightIsCombatSkill:** GroundLight: Whether or not this is considered a combat skill.
+* **GroundLightIsCombatSkill:** GroundLight: Whether or not this is considered a combat skill.
+* **GroundLightIsCombatSkill:** GroundLight: Whether or not this is considered a combat skill.
 * **GroundLightMustKeyPress:** GroundLight: The skill can't be activated if the key is held.
+* **GroundLightMustKeyPress:** GroundLight: The skill can't be activated if the key is held.
+* **GroundLightMustKeyPress:** GroundLight: The skill can't be activated if the key is held.
+* **GroundLightMustKeyPress:** GroundLight: The skill can't be activated if the key is held.
 * **GroundLightNoSprint:** GroundLight: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **GroundLightNoSprint:** GroundLight: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **GroundLightNoSprint:** GroundLight: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **GroundLightNoSprint:** GroundLight: Whether or not the usage of this skill is mutually exclusive with sprinting.
 * **GroundLightRechargeStock:** GroundLight: How much stock to restore on a recharge.
+* **GroundLightRechargeStock:** GroundLight: How much stock to restore on a recharge.
+* **GroundLightRechargeStock:** GroundLight: How much stock to restore on a recharge.
+* **GroundLightRechargeStock:** GroundLight: How much stock to restore on a recharge.
 * **GroundLightRequiredStock:** GroundLight: How much stock is required to activate this skill.
+* **GroundLightRequiredStock:** GroundLight: How much stock is required to activate this skill.
+* **GroundLightRequiredStock:** GroundLight: How much stock is required to activate this skill.
+* **GroundLightRequiredStock:** GroundLight: How much stock is required to activate this skill.
 * **GroundLightShootDelay:** GroundLight: Time between bullets for bullet-style weapons
+* **GroundLightShootDelay:** GroundLight: Time between bullets for bullet-style weapons
+* **GroundLightShootDelay:** GroundLight: Time between bullets for bullet-style weapons
+* **GroundLightShootDelay:** GroundLight: Time between bullets for bullet-style weapons
+* **GroundLightStockToConsume:** GroundLight: How much stock to deduct when the skill is activated.
+* **GroundLightStockToConsume:** GroundLight: How much stock to deduct when the skill is activated.
+* **GroundLightStockToConsume:** GroundLight: How much stock to deduct when the skill is activated.
 * **GroundLightStockToConsume:** GroundLight: How much stock to deduct when the skill is activated.
 * **MercenaryBaseAcceleration:** Mercenary: The base acceleration of your survivor
 * **MercenaryBaseArmor:** Mercenary: The base armor of your survivor